erszcz/msc-thesis/dfly-multiboot.md

 ## Booting DragonFly BSD with GRUB on x86-64 {#xr:dfly-x64}

-In case of the x86-64 architecture the problem is more complicated.
+In case of the x86-64 architecture the problem of loading the kernel by GRUB is more complicated.
-The Multiboot Specification defines an interface only for loading 32 bit operating systems due to two reasons.
+The Multiboot Specification only defines an interface for loading 32 bit operating systems.
+This is due to two reasons.

 Firstly, when the specification was defined in 1995, the x86-64 was still to be unknown for the next 5 years.[^ft:amd64]